The winter is officially here and with it comes the colder weather, darker days, and the desire to hide and just sleep until the summer!

-Naturally winter is the time when you should to take it slow, re-charge and just be with yourself.
+Naturally, winter is the time when you should take it slow, re-charge, and just be with yourself.
 However, do not confuse it with being sad or depressed!

 According to Ayurveda, the dominant dosha of the winter season is kapha (it governs the structure of the body and has heavy, solid, slow qualities), but if you live in very cold climates vata dosha has also a very strong presence.